aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

     ```

 7. After revising, upload the JS file to server. and upload this to your own S3 bucket.
-8. Replace the s3 bucket ` tiange-s3-web-hosting` in the user data with your own bucket, so that the new EC2 will automatically get the latest updated files
+8. Replace the s3 bucket ` tiange-s3-web-hosting` in the user data with your own bucket, so that the new scaled EC2 will automatically get the latest updated files

     ```
     aws s3 sync tutorial/ s3://xxxxx.example.com/